 The easiest day of the trek so far.
 The path is flat and easy, passing through pine forests with many mountain streams.
 The valley widens and you get great views of the open Kangra valley.
 A vehicle will pick you up at Billing and drop you to Bir or Dharamshala.
 Or you can choose to fly from Billing to Bir on a tandem paraglider.

-- Camping Tents, Kitchen tents, Sleeping bags (Holofill) and Carry mats.
+- Camping Tents, Kitchen tents, Sleeping bags (Down/ Holofill) and Sleeping Pads.

 - Nutritious, high calorie vegetarian food will be served for the whole trek.

 - Horses to carry loads on the whole route.

 - Participants are not expected to carry any loads other than a small daypack with camera, some trail layers and some trail food.